al-sina/al-sina.github.io/_pages/research.md

 ## Model-based inference of cell-cycle dynamics
 <img src="/images/FACS_web.png" alt="FACS inference" style="width:625px; margin-bottom:-75px; margin-top:-75px"/>
 <p style="text-align:justify; font-size:16px">The cell cycle of eukaryotic cells is a highly regulated process, composed of several steps that need to be carefully orchestrated and completed in a timely manner.
-To understand how the timing of cell cycle events depends on environmental conditions, we have developed a model-based inference framework that extracts the fraction of time allocated to the major cell cycle phases from high-throughput flow cytometry data of asynchronous cell populations.</p>
+To understand how the timing of cell cycle events depends on environmental conditions, we have developed a model-based inference framework that extracts the fraction of time allocated to the major cell cycle phases from high-throughput flow cytometry data of asynchronous cell populations.
+Furthermore, our approach also captures the mode of replication.</p>

 ## Phenotypic plasticity in social insects
 <img src="/images/Wasps.png" alt="Nest of Polistes Canadensis" style="width:625px; height:275px; margin-top:50px;"/>